-I spent some time exploring FaceTime SharePlay.
-In this detailed guide, you’ll learn everything about SharePlay and how to use it in FaceTime in iOS 15.
+I spent some time exploring SharePlay on FaceTime and Messages.
+In this detailed guide, you’ll learn everything about SharePlay in iOS 16.

 - Can I use FaceTime SharePlay with Android and Windows?